New England cottontail

-Description
+Characteristics

 The New England cottontail is a medium-sized rabbit almost identical to the eastern cottontail.
-The two species look nearly identical, and can only be reliably distinguished by genetic testing of tissue, through fecal samples (i.e., of rabbit pellets), or by an examination of the rabbits' skulls, which shows a key morphological distinction: the frontonasal skull sutures of eastern cottontail are smooth lines, while the New England cottontails' are jagged or interdigitated.
-The New England cottontail also typically has black hair between and on the anterior surface of the ear, which the Eastern cottontails lacks.
+The two species look nearly identical, and can only be reliably distinguished by genetic testing of tissue, through fecal samples (i.e., of rabbit pellets), or by an examination of the rabbits' skulls, which shows a key morphological distinction: the frontonasal skull sutures of the eastern cottontail are smooth lines, while the New England cottontail's are jagged or interdigitated.
+The New England cottontail also typically has black hair between and on the rear surface of the ears, which the eastern cottontail lacks.

+The New England cottontail is identical in fur patterns and morphology to the closely related Appalachian cottontail (Sylvilagus obscurus), though their ranges do not overlap.
+Individuals can only be distinguished by their differing numbers of chromosomes and subtle differences in skeletal size.

-The New England cottontail weighs between 995 and 1347 g and is between 398 and 439 mm long, with dark brown coats with a "penciled effect" and tails with white undersides.
-They are sexually dimorphic, with females larger than males.
+The New England cottontail weighs between 995 and 1347 g and is between 398 and 439 mm long.
+It has a dark brown coat with a "penciled effect", and a tail with white on the underside.
+It is sexually dimorphic, with females being larger than males.

-Distribution
+Distribution and habitat

-New England cottontails live in New England region of the United States; habitat destruction has limited its modern range to less than 25 percent of its historic range.
-The U.S. Fish and Wildlife Service (FWS) explains that:
+The New England cottontail lives in the New England region of the United States.
+Habitat destruction has limited its modern range to less than 25 percent of its historic range.
+The United States Fish and Wildlife Service (USFWS) wrote in 2011 that: